-While the uptick in wealth for some is positive news, the Covid-19 pandemic has exacerbated some basic inequalities.
+While the uptick in wealth for some is positive news, the Covid-19 pandemic exacerbated some basic inequalities.
 Mothers in the UK, for example, were one and half times more likely to have lost or quit their jobs during the first lockdown than men, with a knock-on effect for financial security.
+Economic crises tend to hit women hardest and the cost-of-living crisis is no different.
+This is because women are over-represented in the categories likely to be hit hardest by inflation - including lone-parent households, and those with greater reliance on part-time, low-paid and precarious work.